Percutaneous Tibial Nerve Stimulation (PTNS) for Voiding Dysfunction

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This policy does not apply to Medicare Advantage.

 This policy was created in February 2014 based on a BlueCross BlueShield Association medical policy of the same name along with a review from the MEDLINE database and information from Physician Specialty Societies.
+The most recent literature review was performed through December 15, 2014.
 Following is a summary of the key literature.

 An updated TEC Assessment on posterior tibial nerve stimulation (PTNS) for treatment of voiding dysfunction was published in December 2013 and concluded that PTNS meets the TEC criteria for treatment of voiding dysfunction.(1) The TEC Assessment included 6 randomized controlled trials (RCTs) and had the following conclusion: